knative/community/elections/2023-SC/results.md

 We would also like to extend our deepest gratitude to the SC members stepping down for their outstanding service:

-Lance Ball and Carlos Santana, who are both ending their two years term.
+Lance Ball and Carlos Santana, who are both ending their terms.

 Cheers,
 Dawn Foster and Reto Lehmann